 Business Insurance for Graphic Designers - What You Need to Know

-All major Australian business insurance providers offer policies suited to graphic design businesses.
+All major Australian business insurers offer policies suited to graphic design practices.
 See our full Australian business insurance comparison for provider details.

 Key Industry Facts

-• Common business structures: Sole traders (freelancers) are the most common structure.
-Many designers operate as limited liability companies or work within small boutique studios of 2-5 people
+• Common business structures: Sole traders (freelancers) dominate the sector.
+Many designers operate as proprietary limited companies or work within small studios of two to six people

-• Intellectual property landscape: Australian copyright law automatically protects original creative works.
-The IP Australia manages trademarks and designs registration
+• Intellectual property: Australian copyright law (Copyright Act 1968) automatically protects original creative works.
+IP Australia manages trade mark and design registrations

-• Contract requirements: Larger corporate and government design contracts commonly require professional indemnity cover of $500K - $1M.
-Agency clients increasingly include insurance requirements in their terms of engagement
+• Contract requirements: Corporate and government design contracts frequently require professional indemnity of $1M - $2M.
+Agency clients increasingly embed insurance requirements in their terms of engagement

 Cover Types for Graphic Design Businesses